-RTF 650N.
+RTF 350N, 650N.
 Semester in New York Internship.

 Restricted to students in the Semester in New York Program.
 Internships to be arranged by student and approved by instructor.
-An average of 20 hours of work a week, for a total of at least 300 hours a semester or summer term.
+For 350N, an average of 10 hours of work a week, for a total of at least 150 hours a semester or summer term; for 650N, an average of 20 hours of work a week, for a total of at least 300 hours a semester or summer term.
 Offered on the pass/fail basis only.
-Prerequisite: Upperdivision standing.
+Prerequisite: Upper-division standing.